sinewalker/sinewalker.github.io/posts/2017/getkidscoding.md

 ## CodeClub, `#getkidscoding`, and Scratch

-I started last year by registering a CodeClub and working through the Scratch projects on the Scratch 1 module.
+I started last year by [registering a CodeClub](https://codeclubau.org/get-involved/) (you can see Margate on the map!) and working through the Scratch projects on the Scratch 1 module.
 This was well received by the kids.
 This year we skimmed that module (since half the class is made of the same pupils as last year) -- the kids have all kept up, even those who weren't exposed before.
 I think it's for two reasons:

  1. We paired experienced kids with newbies
  2. All the kids are in grade 6, instead of a mixed 4/5 class